psychemedia/finn-resources/src/unused.md

 TO DO FROM HERE

 Fingal and his heroes combined in strength, wealth, and n>|mtation till decripit old age was coming upon them, tlion they were decreasing daily.
 Fingal in his latter days had his dwelling-placo in the Isle of Sky (which was called at that time the Isle of Mist), and the house was built on a hill above the place where Mac Kinivin's old castle licB, the north-west side of Caol reth, and they wcre still hunting through Sky since it was the best place for hunting at that tinie, for vanis«»n was very scarce then for a while in both Scotland and Ireland, and they begun to tiU the top of the mountains where it was bare without wood to support them ; then the Heroes became lean and i)oor, but the women were not so, thoy wondered how comely and fair the wonien looked besides themselves.
 The women were always making their drink of the dccoction of Southeni wood, raspberries, and the like, and supposed that drink was the reason of their complexion being so fair, and besides thoy were keeping the f)C8t pieces of the venison and dressing it for themselves unknown to the Heroes when they would be absent.
-One day they went to the continent opi>o8Ìte to them to hunf, and they left Garbh unknown to their women in the house for to see what entertainments they would have, bcsides themselves.
+One day they went to the continent opi>o8Ìte to them to hunt, and they left Garbh unknown to their women in the house for to see what entertainments they would have, bcsides themselves.
 Garbh was in his bed after the

-rest went off for to watch the women, he fell into a deep sleep, and snored, the women heard him and immedÌiately camo to him, and tied his hair on both sides of his heiidy and wove it again into three plaits, and fastened it to wooden pins, and put it in the ground ; they went ont of the house, then every one of them cried, * Huza, huMM^ huza,' wìth a loud voice, then Garbh wakened suddenly out of his sleep (for he thought that the enemy waa at hand) and left all his hair of his head with the Bkin to the pins, and came out in that pitiful condition, and Bome of the women were laughing at him.
+rest went off for to watch the women, he fell into a deep sleep, and snored, the women heard him and immedÌiately came to him, and tied his hair on both sides of his heiidy and wove it again into three plaits, and fastened it to wooden pins, and put it in the ground ; they went ont of the house, then every one of them cried, * Huza, huMM^ huza,' wìth a loud voice, then Garbh wakened suddenly out of his sleep (for he thought that the enemy waa at hand) and left all his hair of his head with the Bkin to the pins, and came out in that pitiful condition, and Bome of the women were laughing at him.
 Wben he had seen how he was with their contrivance, and how heartily they were laughing at his calamity, he went immediately to the wood, pulled trees out of their roott and made faggots of them, and brought them home with all speed.
-VVheu he came he found the women in the hoiue, he locked them in and put a faggot burning in every conieE of the house till he set it on fire and all the women within it.
+When he came he found the women in the house, he locked them in and put a faggot burning in every con??? of the house till he set it on fire and all the women within it.
 Afterwards Garbh ran away into a cave to hide himself from the Heroes ; Fingal had seen the houae on fire, he called all his men together, and they ran in hope that they would quench it, and jumped over the smidl Soand (that is betwixt Sky and the Und) on their shiolda (acoept one of them who was cilled Mac Reth, he was dròwned there, and they callod that sound Caolreth since thai day).
 When the house could not be quenched but destroved with the fìre, and all their women, children, and furniture ruined, they searched all places about for Garbh (when Fingal told them by soutlisaying who was the destroyer), and found him in a cave, they conjured him to come out, and examined him about the matter, he told them the truth how all things happened.
 Then Fingal condemned him to be put to death.
 Garhh asked a petition of Fingal before he would be baniahed, that was granted him (for Fingal nevor refused a petition to any person, and particularly the distressed).
-Garbh's petition was that he would be beheaded on Fingal's thigh by Fingal's own sword, by the hand of Oacar (the strongest man), then they were all afraid that Finsal would loose his leg, theu they thought proper to let Garbh away than to kill him uiK>n Fingal's thigh ; then some of them ordered Fingars thigh to be buried seven feet deep in the earth, and to laid lùs head above Fingal's thigh upon the earth (since it would not break Fingal's promise) then Oscar cut his head off, and with the force of the struke Fingal's leg was cut above the knee.
+Garbh's petition was that he would be beheaded on Fingal's thigh by Fingal's own sword, by the hand of Oscar (the strongest man), then they were all afraid that Finsal would loose his leg, theu they thought proper to let Garbh away than to kill him uiK>n Fingal's thigh ; then some of them ordered Fingars thigh to be buried seven feet deep in the earth, and to laid lùs head above Fingal's thigh upon the earth (since it would not break Fingal's promise) then Oscar cut his head off, and with the force of the struke Fingal's leg was cut above the knee.
 Then he went to Rome with his attendance for to cure his leg, and left Oscar in his stead.
 Before he came home the battle of Cathcabhara was fought between Oscar and Cairdaidh, the King of Ireland.
 Oscar and almost all his men were slain ; a few days after the battle was fought Fingal came home and found a few number of his famous champions alive lamenting Oscar ; and we hear no more of their deeds afterwards.

 After so particular examination of Fingal, I procced to make some observations on Ossian.

-Ossiau lived after them all in Ireland, in the house of his daughter, who was married to Peter Mac Alpin, a man that came from Ilome to instruct them in the principles of Keligion there.
+Ossian lived after them all in Ireland, in the house of his daughter, who was married to Peter Mac Alpin, a man that came from Ilome to instruct them in the principles of Keligion there.
 It was that man that waa writing all histories and poenis of the Heroes which Ossian told him in his latter days, but never published till this age, when there is but few fragments of them to be got.
 The following is collectcd from the oldest men, who lives at present in this wcster side of Scotland.

-[Here follows a mauifest quotation.]
+[Here follows a manifest?? quotation.]

 Ossian had all the art and skill of pure poetry.
 He had the spirit, the fire, the inspiration of a poet.